-When you choose the affordable school that is right for you and you are also working, you may find that you have a little extra money at the end of the day.
-You can put this towards something else like study abroad, grad school, or your savings account!
+When you combine choosing the affordable option and working a job, you may find that you have a little extra money at the end of the day.
+You can put this towards something else like study abroad, graduate school, or your savings account!

 3. You can get a head start on your career

 When you are worried about money, you are going to spend your time finding a job to help you pay for school and life.
 This could mean turning down internships or other opportunities that may not pay super well.
 When you choose a school that’s more affordable, you can accept internships that will enhance your resume, provide you with experience, and give you an advantage in the job market.